 Running a team is a huge responsibility, so imagine running a whole company of 10-50 employees or more?
 Having your own business is one of the best accomplishments in life, but it has its fair share of responsibilities.
 The biggest of those responsibilities is hiring top employees and then ensuring they are performing their duties efficiently.
-Measuring employee productivity may seem like a difficult task since each employee has their own unique set of duties as well as working styles.
+Measuring employee productivity throughout employee monitoring may seem like a difficult task since each employee has their own unique set of duties as well as working styles.
 However, there are ways to easily keep track of productivity to make sure your business is well and thriving, here are some of them:

 1. Set Performance Standards